 Shop at Chadstone

-Or take a ride on The Great Scenic Railway, the oldest continuously operating roller coaster in the world.
-It even rolled through World War I, making it one of my favorite unique things to do in Melbourne!
+The Great Scenic Railway is the oldest roller coaster in the world and is also still running today.
+It rolled all the way through World War I, making it one of my favourite offbeat experiences in Melbourne.

 Visit the State Library

 The first library in Australia was founded in 1835 in Melbourne's central business district.
 Warm up your mind with a game of giant chess before hitting the books.
 Join a guided tour, attend a special talk, or explore the area on your own.
 Make your way up the stairs to the jubilee-built Domed Reading Room.
 The dome is 114 feet in diameter and 114 feet in height, making it a formidable structure from any angle.